MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvGetPartitionProperty.md

 `PropertyBufferSizeInBytes`

 Specifies the size of the output buffer, in bytes.
 For the currently available set of properties, the buffer should be large enough to hold a 64-bit value.

+## Remarks

+The `WHvPartitionCodeExtendedVmExits` property controls the set of additional operations by a virtual processor that should cause the execution of the processor to exit and to return to the caller of the [`WHvRunVirtualProcessor`](WHvRunVirtualProcessor.md) function.

+The `WHvPartitionPropertyCodeProcessorXXX` properties control the processor features that are made available to the virtual processor of the partition.
+These properties can only be configured during the initial creation of the partition, prior to calling `WHvSetupPartition`.